cllckn/software-testing/module5/README.md

     expect(response.statusCode).toBe(200);
     expect(response.body.length).toBeGreaterThan(0);

-    expect(mockPoolInstance.query).toHaveBeenCalledWith(
+    // Check if the mock query was called correctly
+    // Ensures the SQL syntax is correct
+    // Validates that the correct parameters are used
+    // Helps catch unexpected behavior in the database interaction expect(mockPoolInstance.query).toHaveBeenCalledWith(
-      "SELECT * FROM products ORDER BY id ASC"
+            "SELECT * FROM products ORDER BY id ASC" );
-    );
   });